 Core conferences cover a series of topics fundamental to practicing Emergency Medicine on a 36-month repeating basis, and are designed to cover the American Board of Emergency Medicine’s Model of Clinical Practice.
 We utilize the Foundations of EM curriculum as well as an adjunct to learning.
 Conference lectures and workshops are conducted by emergency medicine faculty, visiting faculty, and residents from all stages of training.

 Triple Threat and Simulation Curriculum

 Triple Threat Days are a resident favorite.
 Residents participate in multi-disciplinary learning that involves rotating in 3 small groups among a simulation session, workshop, or case based learning scenarios.
 These sessions provide an increased depth into each topic and often utilize engaging formats such as escape rooms and board games.

-Recognizing the strengths of simulation training and the requirements from the Accreditation Council for Graduate Medical Education (ACGME), Harbor-UCLA made a commitment to develop a simulation program for the campus in 2011.
+In addition, Harbor-UCLA continually makes a commitment to develop interactive and innovative simulations by utilizing our expansive Simulation Center.
 In addition to “Triple Threat Days,” simulation sessions are run periodically throughout conference days to reinforce effective teamwork, communication, and resuscitation of critically ill patients.

 Journal Club is held every other month, both on-site at Harbor-UCLA and off-site at various attending homes or local beaches and parks.
 Three or four articles from the current literature are discussed in depth by junior residents (PGY-2) and faculty members.
 Our emphasis is on learning to critically read medical literature and highlighting various evidence-based practices and research methods in a relaxed and informal environment.